-Record Type Retention Period Disposal Notes

-Action

-Complaints - case files 10 years Review and Retention begins at the

-destroy if no CLOSURE of the complaint.

-longer required The complaint is not closed

-until all processes (including

-potential and actual

-litigation) have ended.

-The detailed complaint file

-must be kept separately

-from the patient file (if the

-complaint is raised by a

-patient or in relation to).

-Complaints files must

-always be

-separate.

-(Also refer to Appendix III:

-complaints records)

-Fraud - case files 6 years Review and Retention begins at the

-destroy if no CLOSURE of the case.
-This

-longer required also includes cases that are

-0 both proven and unproven.

-Freedom of Information 3 years Review and Retention begins from the

-(FOI) requests, destroy if no CLOSURE of the FOI

-responses to the request longer required request.
-Where redactions

-and associated have been made, it is

-correspondence important to keep a copy of

-the response and send to the requestor.
-In all cases, a

-log must be kept of requests

-and the response sent

-FOI requests - where 6 years Review and Retention begins from the

-there has been an appeal destroy if no CLOSURE of the appeal

-longer required process.

-Industrial relations - 10 years Review and Retention begins at the

-Including tribunal case consider CLOSE of the financial year

-records transfer to PoD to which it relates.
-Some

-organisations may

-record these as part of the

-staff record, but in most

-cases, they should form a

-distinctive separate record

-(like complaints files).
+Record Type Retention Period Disposal Notes Complaints - case files 10 years Action Review and destroy if no Retention begins at the CLOSURE of the complaint. longer required The complaint is not closed until all processes (including potential and actual litigation) have ended.
+The detailed complaint file must be kept separately from the patient file (if the complaint is raised by a patient or in relation to).
+Complaints files must always be separate.
+(Also refer to Appendix III: complaints records) Fraud - case files 6 years Review and destroy if no longer required Retention begins at the CLOSURE of the case.
+This also includes cases that are both proven and unproven.
+Freedom of Information (FOI) requests, responses to the request and associated correspondence 3 years Review and destroy if no longer required Retention begins from the CLOSURE of the FOI request.
+Where redactions have been made, it is important to keep a copy of the response and send to the requestor.
+In all cases, a log must be kept of requests and the response sent FOI requests - where there has been an appeal 6 years Review and destroy if no longer required Retention begins from the CLOSURE of the appeal process.
+Industrial relations - Including tribunal case records 10 years Review and consider transfer to PoD Retention begins at the CLOSE of the financial year to which it relates.
+Some organisations may record these as part of the staff record, but in most cases, they should form a distinctive separate record (like complaints files).